Kosher Certified - Kosher 2

 1. Kosher means “clean”, “proper or fit”.
 The meal has been prepared, packaged and controlled to maintain its kosher status from the start of production through to final packaging.
 The two critical words here are “clean” and “controlled”.
 A kosher supervisor trained in the rules of kosher production and familiar with production methods is called a mashgiach and he is the guardian of the process.
 The meat in the meal must be slaughtered at the hand of a trained Jewish slaughter man referred to as a shochet.
 All My Own Meal® varieties are always kosher, such as My Kind of Chicken®.

 1. Kosher Certified - Kosher 3Glatt kosher refers to meat where rabbis inspect every lung after slaughter, with a stricter standard for evidence of prior disease (adhesions).
 Meat rejected for kosher consumption can be sold to the non-kosher market.
 The kosher market now trends toward increased demand for glatt standard meat vs. kosher only.
 Accepted meat proceeds through a careful cleaning process and includes the removal of certain sections of meat and blood vessels, forbidden for consumption.
 My Own Meal® brand Beef Stew and Old World Stew are equally delicious and glatt.
 You may see poultry labeled as glatt, but this is primarily a marketing tool.
 Random inspection, not 100% inspection, is performed on the poultry line.
 Glatt for poultry is intended to indicate more care and attention.
-For example, all the chicken used in My Own Meal® Kosher Certified - Kosher 4chicken meals, such as Chicken & Black Beans and Chicken & Noodles, is labeled as glatt.
-Our rabbinate prefers not to label our poultry meals as glatt, instead adhering to the traditional meaning and use of the term.
+For example, all the chicken used in My Own Meal® Kosher Certified - Kosher 4chicken meals is labeled as glatt, and is used in Chicken & Black Beans, My Kind of Chicken®, Chicken Mediterranean, and Chicken & Noodles.

 1. Kosher Certified - Kosher 5